timrecyclist/demo/README.md

 ### Potential Next Steps
-This is all unknown to me, but it's the general direction I'd head in from here:
+This is all unknown to me, but it's the general direction I'd head in from here.
-Things I think will help automate running your tests before accepting a pull request to main:
+Goal - it would be great to automate testing for pull requests.
+I think these resources might help us do that:
 [Adding Shields to the repo for Testing/Code Coverage](https://shields.io/category/license)
 [Jenkins](https://www.jenkins.io/)
 [Travis CI](https://www.travis-ci.com/)